ViktorShterev/Locker-System-Locker-Service/README.md

 # Locker Service – SmartLockerHub

 The **Locker Service** is one of the core microservices in the **SmartLockerHub** system — a distributed application for managing smart package lockers.
 This service is responsible for managing locker locations, units, availability, and locker unit status updates upon package placement or retrieval.
+Communicating via Kafka and REST with the [**Package-Service**][(https://github.com/ViktorShterev/Locker-System-Package-Service/tree/master) and [**User-Service**](https://github.com/ViktorShterev/Locker-System-Main-Service/tree/master)

 ---